Yes, I would marry you again!

 My husband and I eloped on January 30, 1999.
 We always wanted to have a "real" wedding.
 I would like to plan a vow renewal ceremony.
 The only thing is I'm not sure how to go about doing it.
 We are on a very tight budget and plus I don't know the "guidelines" for a vow renewal ceremony!
-All Suggestions are welcome.
+All suggestions are welcome.

 On the subject of vow renewals, I'm sure there is at least one book that is dedicated to this subject.
 Also, check with officiates such as ministers and judges for suggestions.

 I renewed my vows on a budget.
 We had the reception in the church hall and didn't have to pay as long as it was left clean.
 Instead of presents, we asked the people to bring a covered dish.
 When some called and asked what we needed, I told them paper plates.
 Others brought paper cups and punch.
 I also fixed a ham and a turkey.
 These were cut thin and served on plates.
 We bought rolls at a bread store and all else was furnished.
 So, the food was inexpensive.
-We brought a roll of white paper from a paper company.
+We bought a roll of white paper from a paper company.
 By doing this, we got it cheaper.
 This was spread over the tables.
 We made our flowers with silk flowers and bought the forms at a craft store.
 The men had a bud, with ribbon wrapped around it.
 A friend made the cake and it was nice.

 I renewed my vows three years ago.
 It was our 25th wedding anniversary.
-We had the ceremony at the church that we belong.
+We had the ceremony at the church that we belong to.
 This way we did not have to pay a fee and our reception was held downstairs in the church dining room.
 I would suggest that you go to your local library and check out books on wedding and vow renewal ceremonies.
 This is what I did and it helped me a lot.
 I planned it for eight months and you can do a nice ceremony on a tight budget.
 I also did all my church decorations, flowers for the bride and the bridesmaids, corsages and boutonnieres for the groom and the groomsmen.
 I asked my friends to chip in and help wherever possible and they did without any hesitation.
 If I can do it on a tight budget anyone can.

 We, too, renewed our wedding vows.
 It was a wonderful experience!
 My best advice is that you should do what you want to do!
 You are not held by convention on this ceremony, so you really don't have "rules" to follow.